Fiorello La Guardia: The History of One of New York City’s Greatest Mayors

 Fiorello La Guardia and Robert Moses: Photo Credit at end of article

 Fiorello had more than his fair share of critics and opponents during his lifetime.
-He opposed gangsters and Prohibition and stood up for immigrants, working class families and for preserving peace and harmony between different races and nations.
+He opposed gangsters and Prohibition and stood up for immigrants, working-class families, and preserving peace and harmony between different races and nations.
 La Guardia even ensured personal police protection for writer Joe Simon and artist Jack Kirby after they had been threatened by Nazi supporters after the first exploits of their new hero, Captain America, had been published.
 When you think about it, this action isn’t all that surprising.
 After all, La Guardia himself was seen as a hero by many who worked with him or who were people that he represented during his time in office.
-He is still considered to have been one of the best mayors our country has ever had.
+He is still considered one of the best mayors our country has ever had.
 His policies and tactics have inspired generations of activists and politicians, and will undoubtedly continue to do so for many more years to come.

 New York City Mayor Fiorello La Guardia History

-Fiorello La Guardia At Worlds Fair -Photo Credit at end of article. # 2
+Fiorello La Guardia at World’s Fair -Photo Credit at end of article. # 2

 Photo Credits and Citations